nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :orange_book: If you want to add a task to the task list, you can use the _Add_ command.
 Only task's description is compulsory during creation.

-The above screenshot shows how you can use the _Add_ command to add a task with the following details to your task list:
+:camera: The above screenshot shows how you can use the _Add_ command to add a task with the following details to your task list:
 * Description: _Submit PR_
 * Date and Time: _1 Nov 2021, 5:00 PM_
 * Tag(s): _Groupwork_